lorenzozangari/E2MoCase/README.md

 The raw news paragraphs required to reproduce the dataset cannot be openly shared [due to commercial restrictions](https://www.liri.uzh.ch/en/services/swissdox.html).
 However, the original query (in YAML format) used for retrieving data from [Swissdox@LiRI](https://www.liri.uzh.ch/en/services/swissdox.html) can be found in the folder [**Queries**](./Queries/).
 Additionally, derived data (i.e., labels for emotions, morality, and events) for each news item are available in the [**e2mocase.csv**](./e2mocase.csv) file.

-Provided that the user holds a valid license for Swissdox@LiRI, notebook [reconstruct.ipynb](./reconstruct.ipynb) shows how to retrieve the original text from which the labels for emotions, morality, and events were derived.
+Provided that the user holds a valid license for Swissdox@LiRI, in the notebook [reconstruct.ipynb](./reconstruct.ipynb) we describe how to retrieve the original text from which the labels for emotions, morality, and events were derived.

 # References